 Interested in exploring the historical context and ramifications of the new law and how it applies specifically to insurance brokers, accounting firms, property managers and contractors?

-Read our detailed white paper What does California Senate Bill 488 mean for post-disaster advocacy for 2017 and beyond? written by Steve Severaid.
+Read our detailed white paper What does California Senate Bill 488 mean for post-disaster advocacy for 2017 and beyond?
+Written by Steve Severaid.
 It will give you a close look at the history of those who can represent insureds legally and exposes those who can't—but sometimes do anyway.